ZupIT/docs-charles/content/en/Reference/Circles.md

 #### Key and value

-The **key** and **value** fields are established based on the information that will be sent in the request, that [**identifies the circles**](../../get-started/defining-a-workspace/circle-matcher) where your user belongs to.
+The **key** and **value** fields are established based on the information that will be sent in the request, which [**identifies the circles**](../../get-started/defining-a-workspace/circle-matcher) where your user belongs to.
 For example, the payload below could represent the information you have about a client:

 ```text
 {